-To obtain realistic results which can hardly be distinguished from the real images, we employ a discriminator network $D$ which forms a GAN framework with $G$.
-An auxiliary classifier is embedded in $D$ to do a multi-class classification which provides attribute-level and domain-specific information back to $G$. $D$ is defined as $D : x \rightarrow \left\lbrace D_d(x),D_c(x) \right\rbrace$, where $D_d(x)$ gives the probability of $x$ belonging to the real data distribution and $D_c(x)$ outputs the probabilities of $x$ belonging to $n_c$ attribute-level domains. $D$ and $G$ act as two adversarial players during training and will eventually reach the Nash Equilibrium that the joint distribution of the $\mathbb{P}(G\left(z,c,s\right),c)$ becomes very close to $\mathbb{P}(x,c)$.
+\textbf{Discriminator Network. } To obtain realistic results which can hardly be distinguished from the real images, we employ a discriminator network $D$ which forms a GAN framework with $G$.
+An auxiliary classifier is embedded in $D$ to do a multi-class classification which provides attribute-level and domain-specific information back to $G$. $D$ is defined as $D : x \rightarrow \left\lbrace D_d(x),D_c(x) \right\rbrace$, where $D_d(x)$ gives the discrimination results and $D_c(x)$ outputs the probabilities of $x$ belonging to $n_c$ attributes. $D$ and $G$ are two adversarial players in training, which eventually makes $\mathbb{P}(G\left(z,c,s\right),c)$ close to $\mathbb{P}(x,c)$.